Alternative text should describe the visual content of the image.

 Harvest Aug - Sep

-Dudis are vigorous trailing or climbing vines with night flowering white flowers, hard-skinned fruits, which are edible when young and relatively easy to grow.
-It’s grown throughout the tropics, where it is known under different names such as calabash, lauki, dudhi.
+Dudis are relatively easy-to-grow vigorous trailing or climbing vines.
+They produce night flowering white flowers, followed by hard-skinned fruits, which are edible when young.
+It’s known under many different names such as calabash, lauki, dudhi.

 In the West, dudi is cultivated as an ornamental gourd, so necked or swollen fruit shapes are grown.
 Although all cultivars are edible, some are better flavoured than others.
-Elsewhere dudi is a valuable food source, so the tastier long thin cultivars are preferred, being easiest to prepare.
+Elsewhere dudi is a valuable food source, so the tastier long thin cultivars are preferred as they're easiest to prepare.

 How to grow a dudi